The Ultimate Guide to a Career in Dog Grooming

 Good customer service skills

-Customer service skills are extremely important for those hoping to become successful dog groomers.
-Whilst you spend most of the time working with dogs, you have to be able to communicate clearly with each owner to understand their dog’s requirements, and build up a rapport to encourage repeat custom.
+Customer service skills are important for those hoping to become successful dog groomers.
+Whilst you spend a lot time working directly with dogs, you also have to be able to communicate clearly with each owner to understand their dog’s requirements, and build up a rapport to encourage repeat business.

 Dog groomers need to be confident handling and grooming dogs of differing temperaments - not all dogs will always cooperate when placed upon the grooming table.
-Groomers must be patient and persistent throughout the entire process and know when to give the dog a break if necessary.
+Groomers must be patient, caring and consistent throughout the entire process.

 Why Dog Grooming is Important